-The Group has assessed that the ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and companies with good credit standing and relatively low risk of defaults.
-Accordingly, no additional provision for ECL on other financial assets at amortized cost was recognized in 2019 and 2018.
+The Group has assessed that the forward-looking default rate component of its ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and companies with good credit standing and relatively low risk of defaults.
+Moreover, based on management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its other financial assets at amortized cost.

 The carrying amounts of other financial assets at amortized cost are as follows:

-Note 2019 2018

-Other Financial Assets at Amortized Cost

-Cash and cash equivalents 5 P354,131 P224,475

-Non-trade receivables - net of allowance for impairment losses (included under "Trade

-and other receivables - net" account) 6 933,729 1,058,498

-Noncurrent receivables and deposits - net

-(included under "Other noncurrent assets -

-net" account) 13 493 1,326
+Note 2020 2019 Other Financial Assets at Amortized Cost Cash and cash equivalents 5 P2,819,574 P354,131 Non-trade receivables - net of allowance for impairment losses (included under "Trade and other receivables - net" account) 6 306,818 933,729 Noncurrent receivables and deposits - net of allowance for impairment losses (included under "Other noncurrent assets - net" account) 13 493 493

-^{}Allowance for impairment losses on non-trade receivables amounted to P142,150 and P141,540 as at December 31, 2019 and 2018, respectively.
+^{}Allowance for impairment losses on non-trade receivables amounted to P682,607 and P142,150 as at December 31, 2020 and 2019, respectively.